OdysLam/spotify-local-http-api/readme.md

 3) Deploy the flask server:

  Either using the built-in server (serves 1 request per time) as in [here](http://flask.pocoo.org/docs/0.12/patterns/packages/) .
-Basically just cd in the directory of setup.py, run the setup and afterwards run:
+Basically just cd in the directory of setup.py and run:

 	export FLASK_APP=spot_server
 	python2 -m flask run --host=0.0.0.0
 #make sure python2 is used

 Or read [this](http://flask.pocoo.org/docs/0.12/deploying/#deployment) for deployment options with a proper server.